 Vermont Conservation Design, a report by the Vermont Fish & Wildlife Department, calls for 9% of the state’s forestland to be old forest.
 Duren Mountain is one of several wilderness areas protected by Northeast Wilderness Trust that contribute to this goal.

-Duren Mountain Wilderness Preserve will be open for quiet, non-motorized (on-foot) recreation like hiking, hunting by permission, nature study, and birdwatching.
-To apply for hunting permission, click here.
+Duren Mountain Wilderness Preserve is open for quiet, non-motorized (on-foot) recreation like hiking, hunting by permission, nature study, and birdwatching.
+If you are interested in hunting permission for Duren Mountain Wilderness Preserve, please visit our Hunting Program page.

 American beaver and Wood Duck by Paul Willis.